 - American Express Cash Magnet® Card*

-- The Amex EveryDay® Credit Card from American Express
+- Amex EveryDay® Credit Card*

-- Amex® EveryDay Preferred Credit Card
+- The Amex EveryDay® Preferred Credit Card*

-American Express also notes that you won’t be able to create plans if one or more of your American Express accounts is enrolled into a debt management program or has a payment that is returned or delinquent.
+According to American Express, Pay It Plan It eligibility isn’t guaranteed.
+You may be ineligible for this program due to your account status, creditworthiness, card type or date of account opening.
+American Express also notes that you won’t be able to create plans if your account is canceled, or if one or more of your American Express accounts is enrolled in a debt management program or has a payment that is returned or delinquent.